Please scroll for Indication, Limitations of Use, and Important Safety Information including BOXED WARNING

 Addiction, Abuse, and Misuse

-ROXYBOND exposes patients and other users to the risks of opioid addiction, abuse, and misuse, which can lead to overdose and death.
-Assess each patient's risk prior to prescribing ROXYBOND, and monitor all patients regularly for the development of these behaviors and conditions.
+Because the use of ROXYBOND exposes patients and other users to the risks of opioid addiction, abuse, and misuse, which can lead to overdose and death, assess each patient’s risk prior to prescribing and reassess all patients regularly for the development of these behaviors and conditions.

 Life-Threatening Respiratory Depression

-Serious, life-threatening, or fatal respiratory depression may occur with use of ROXYBOND.
-Monitor for respiratory depression, especially during initiation of ROXYBOND or following a dose increase.
+Serious, life-threatening, or fatal respiratory depression may occur with use of ROXYBOND, especially during initiation or following a dosage increase.
+To reduce the risk of respiratory depression, proper dosing and titration of ROXYBOND are essential.

 Accidental Ingestion